canokeys/canokey-stm32/README.md

 - Linux OS with pcscd, pcsc_scan and scriptor installed

-Connect the Canokey to PC, a USB CCID device should show up.
+Connect the Canokey to PC, an USB CCID device should show up.
 The `pcsc_scan` command should be able to detect a smart card:

 ```
 $ pcsc_scan
 TODO: output
 ```

-If everything works, initialize the Canokey by running `./init-fido-demo.sh`.
+Then, initialize the Canokey by running `./init-fido-demo.sh`.
 This script will set admin PIN to `123456`, set serial number to current timestamp, and write an attestation certificate used by FIDO.
 Refer to [admin doc](https://canokeys.github.io/doc/development/protocols/admin/) if you want to customize these values.

 ```
 $ ./init-fido-demo.sh